oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows-jenkins.md

 2. terraform_files Folder
 3. Region based Views

+The invocation/execution of these stages is explained in the next pages.

 ### setUpOCI Pipeline

 This is equivalent to running setUpOCI.py from CLI.
-The process of invoking the pipeline (by providding required input parameters) is explained in the next page.
 Below table shows the stages executed in this pipeline along with their description:

 #### setUpOCI Pipeline Stages :